-(c) Enabling conditions for promoting more sustainable consumption choices and lifestyles are enhanced best practice and policy tools, and builds capacity on the ground.
-Implementation of the framework is supported by UNEP, which provides its secretariat functions (output 3).Within the ten-year framework and beyond, resource-efficient policies can only be developed by Governments if they have the appropriate tools and methodologies to help shape their planning, piloting and integration into the delivery of policies and action plans (output 4) so that they can subsequently be replicated and scaled up, including through mainstreaming in UNDAF processes (output 5).
+The ten-year framework of programmes on sustainable consumption and production patterns, adopted at the Rio +20 conference, is an intergovernmental process that provides guidance, recommendations, exchange of best practice and policy tools, and builds capacity on the ground.
+Implementation of the framework is supported by UNEP, which provides its secretariat functions (output 3).
+Within the ten-year framework and beyond, resource-efficient policies can only be developed by Governments if they have the appropriate tools and methodologies to help shape their planning, piloting and integration into the delivery of policies and action plans (output 4) so that they can subsequently be replicated and scaled up, including through mainstreaming in UNDAF processes (output 5).
 In the context of rapid urbanization and growing pressure on natural resources, there is a parallel urgent need for coordinated action, with UN-Habitat in particular, on urban sustainability and to provide cities with a common framework for assessing environmental performance and encouraging innovative sustainability measures (output 6).